alibaba/BizCharts/README.md

 ### [FAQ](http://bizcharts.net/products/bizCharts/docs/qa)

-### Contributions
+### How to Contribute
 We welcome all contributions.
-You could submit any ideas as pull requests or as Github issues.
+You could submit any ideas as pull requests.
 Thank you for your interest and have a good time.
+Please let us know how can we help.
+Do check out [issues](https://github.com/alibaba/BizCharts/issues) for bug reports or suggestions first.

 ### License
 BizCharts is available under the License MIT.